treeverse/lakeFS/docs/reference/access-control-lists.md

 ### Migrating from the previous version of ACLs

-Upgrading the lakeFS version will require migrating to the new ACL authorization model
+Upgrading the lakeFS version will require migrating to the new ACL authorization model.

 In order to run the migration run:
 ```